 6. Should Provide Inherent Value to the Learner (WIIFM)

-From the design standpoint, it is essential that the microlearning module has inherent value and that it is clear to the learner and that they understand what can expect from the course.
+From the design standpoint, it is essential that the microlearning module has inherent value and that it is clear to the learner of what they can expect from it.
 It should make the What’s In It For Me (WIIFM) apparent to learners.
-They need to know why they are being given a particular module.
+They need to know why they are being assigned a particular module.

 7. Should Be Realistic and Relevant

 It is highly essential that a microlearning module is realistic and relevant to learners.
 It should focus on the job performance of learners and be tied to their roles and responsibilities.
-When it is realistic and relevant, learners are better able to relate to the module and will be more successful in their responsibilities.
+When it is realistic and relevant, learners will be better able to relate to the module and be more successful in their responsibilities.
 In the end, it also benefits the organization.

-If you want your learners to be drawn in, your microlearning module needs to be creative.
+Microlearning design has to be creative, if it has to engage learners.
 Learners need to be intrigued to know what they can get from the course.
 When they are intrigued, they are inspired to learn more and understand more.
 Microlearning can also in designed in various digital formats such as videos, infographics, podcasts, animations, and eBooks to appeal to learners.
 But remember, form should always follow the function.

-Regardless of the device, learners should be able to access the microlearning module with ease.
-They should not have to search and search to find the solution or the microlearning module.
-Especially when learners access the courses from an LMS or the intranet, it should be available without a lot of effort.
-When it is not easily accessible, they lose interest and move away.
-If it available easily, they can take advantage of it and learn with ease.
+Regardless of the device they use, learners should be able to access the microlearning module with ease.
+They should not have to search to find the solution or the microlearning module.
+Especially when learners access the courses from an LMS or the intranet, they should be available without a lot of effort.
+When micro modules are not easily accessible, they lose interest and move away, and the utility is lost.

-If you keep these design characteristics in mind while developing microlearning modules, it will surely enhance the learning experience that you can give your learners.
-Microlearning is easily accessible, and learners are not tied down to complete courses.
-Do you have more to add to this list of design characteristics?
+If you keep these characteristics in mind while designing microlearning modules, it will surely enhance the learning experience you can offer your learners.
+Microlearning is easily accessible, and learners are not tied down to complete lengthy courses.
+Do you have more to add to this list of these design characteristics?
 Do share in the comments section below.